Endeyr/nextjs-blog-app/project-plan.md

 ## To-do

-- fix next-auth login / register, validate with zod
+- log in / register with google
-- fetch blogs with tanstack react query
 - create new blogs, validate with zod
+- style blogs page

 ## Technology